Wolox/tech-guides/frontend/angular/style-guide.md

 #### 3) Operations in the Template.

-The Operators in the template are confusing often.
-Use getter for rely this processes and your code will be more declarative.
+The Operators in the template are often confusing.
+Use getters and your code will be cleaner and more declarative.

 ```ts
 @Component({